zammad/zammad-admin-documentation/channels/whatsapp/index.rst

    `here <https://developers.facebook.com/docs/whatsapp/cloud-api>`_
    for further information about the Cloud API.

    There may be additional costs for you from Meta/WhatsApp side.
-1000 service conversations per month are free.
-However, you should have a look at their `pricing page <https://developers.facebook.com/docs/whatsapp/pricing>`_ to be safe from surprises.
+Have a look at their
+   `pricing page <https://developers.facebook.com/docs/whatsapp/pricing>`_ to be safe from surprises.